cgardesey/EkumfiAgent/README.md

 - Realm (for local data storage)

-If you're looking to integrate with the backend api, make sure to check out the  [backend repo](https://github.com/cgardesey/product_trader_apps_backend) for detailed instructions.
+If you're looking to integrate with the backend api, make sure to check out the [backend repo](https://github.com/cgardesey/ekumfi_juice_backend) for detailed instructions.

+## Contributing

+I welcome contributions to enhance this project.
+If you find any bugs or have feature suggestions, please open an issue or submit a pull request.
+Make sure to follow the existing coding style and conventions.

 ## License

-ProductTraderAgent project is licensed under the[MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use it as a reference or starting point for your own projects.